EjjazHakimi/APU-Psychology-Consultation-System/README.md

 # APU-Psychology-Consultation-System
-Psychology Consultation System designed for Asia Pacific University (APU) built by applying OOP concepts
+Psychology Consultation System designed for Asia Pacific University (APU) built by applying OOP concepts.
+Project should run fine on any Java IDE

-Instalation Guides
-Download the ZIP and Export the contents
-Open the file on any Java IDE